hfawaz/dl-4-tsc/README.md

 ## Prerequisites
 All python packages needed are listed in [pip-requirements.txt](https://github.com/hfawaz/dl-4-tsc/blob/master/utils/pip-requirements.txt) file and can be installed simply using the pip command.
+The code now uses Tensorflow 2.0.
+The results in the paper were generated using the Tensorflow 1.14 implementation which can be found [here](https://github.com/hfawaz/dl-4-tsc/commit/7ab94a02aedf3a9688e248603bd43c5d405f039b).
+Using Tensorflow 2.0 should give the same results.
+Now [InceptionTime](https://github.com/hfawaz/InceptionTime) is included in the mix, feel free to send a pull request to add another classifier.

 * [numpy](http://www.numpy.org/)
 * [pandas](https://pandas.pydata.org/)